-A common vermicomposting conundrum is how to recognize when your vermicompost is finished and ready to harvest.
-This is a tough question, especially if you don’t have a system like the Worm Inn Mega, which allows you empty the finished contents from below, where worm castings will tend to settle.
+A common vermicomposting conundrum is how to recognize when your vermicompost is finished and ready to harvest your worm castings.
+This is a tough question, especially if you don’t have a system like the Urban Worm Bag, the Urban Worm Company’s own worm bin which allows you empty the finished contents from below, where worm castings will tend to settle.

 The question gets tougher when you are shifting the goal posts by continuing to add new food (and hopefully bedding.)
 This ensures your vermicompost is never really “finished.”